synfig/synfig-docs-dev/docs/gsoc/2020/application.rst

 **How will you get your students involved in your community during GSoC?**

 In general, we require students to be involved into our community BEFORE GSoC starts and their participation activity influences if their GSoC idea gets accepted as a project or not.
-All participating students are advised to subscribe (watch) our main repository at GitHub (https://github.com/synfig/synfig) to receive notifications about discussions.
+All participating students are advised to subscribe (watch) our main repository at GitHub (https://github.com/synfig/synfig) and Forums (https://forums.synfig.org/c/development) to receive notifications about discussions.

 **How will you keep students involved with your community after GSoC?**

-Considering that there are no mechanics to 100% guarantee student involvement after the program, we aim to create a community with a special attitude, where a student can have a home-like feeling, where he know his work is valued and appreciated by community other members and creative people from all around the world.
+Considering that there are no mechanics to 100% guarantee student involvement after the program, we aim to maintain a community with a special attitude, where a student can have a home-like feeling, where he know his work is valued and appreciated by community other members and creative people from all around the world.
 This is the main motivation to contribute for all current project members.

 Given that we put initial student motivation in the first place, we understand that there are situations where a massive and long-term contribution effort it not possible without monetary reward.
 So, thanks to a regular income of donations we can afford to pay a small grants for implementing some features, for students who have proven their abilities and skill to carry and complete projects.
 The money for such grants are collected via continuous crowdfunding and other means (see https://www.synfig.org/donate/ for details).